-To establish minimum standards for the design, implementation, and operation of mentoring programs funded by JCPC.
+To establish minimum standards for the design, implementation, and operation of mentoring programs, including, at a minimum, program operations, target population, referrals, admissions and termination processes and staff and volunteer training requirements.

 Mentoring programs shall provide opportunities for juveniles to be engaged in prosocial activities with positive adult role models on a regular, planned basis in order to increase positive personal and social skills.
-Programs shall establish procedures addressing, at a minimum, operations, target population, referral and admissions, staffing, and retention of mentors.
+Programs shall establish procedures addressing, at a minimum, operations, target population, referral and admissions, staffing, and the retention of mentors.

-- A. Services Provided: Mentoring programs may provide an array of services to meet the needs of referred juveniles.
-These services may include: - 1.
-One-on-One mentoring provides an adult mentor to be matched with a juvenile; - 2.
+- A. Services Provided: Mentoring programs may provide an array of services to meet the needs of referred juveniles and the program's curriculum.
+These services may include: - One-on-One mentoring provides an adult mentor to be matched with a juvenile; - 2.
 Couples mentoring provides an opportunity for a couple to jointly mentor a juvenile; and/or - 3.
-Group mentoring offers the ability for individuals, or local groups to provide mentoring services to several juveniles in structured activities. - B. Dosage and Duration: Mentoring programs must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
+Group mentoring offers mentoring services to several juveniles in structured activities. - B. Dosage and Duration: Mentoring programs must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
 Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - C. Capacity and Juvenile to Staff Ratio - 1.
-The caseload for a full-time program staff member shall be a minimum of seventeen (17) juveniles matched with mentors. - 2.
-One-on-One Mentoring: No more than one (1) juvenile shall be matched with one (1) trained mentor. - Couples Mentoring: No more than one (1) juvenile shall be matched with two (2) trained mentors sharing joint responsibility. - 4.
-Group Mentoring: No more than four (4) juveniles shall be matched with one (1) trained staff or mentor.
+One-on-One Mentoring: No more than one (1) juvenile shall be matched with one (1) trained mentor unless a second referred juvenile is a sibling. - 2.
+Couples Mentoring: No more than one (1) juvenile shall be matched with two (2) trained mentors sharing joint responsibility. - 3.
+Group Mentoring: No more than four (4) juveniles shall be matched with one (1) trained staff or mentor. - D. Target Population: Programs may admit and serve juveniles that are:

+Between the ages of six (6) to seventeen (17), either a vulnerable juvenile or an adjudicated delinquent or undisciplined juvenile, juveniles under diversion contracts or plans, and/or juveniles at-risk for delinquency or otherwise under the jurisdiction of and referred by juvenile court, including but not limited to, Interstate Compact juveniles;

+- 2. Eighteen years of age or older, under the following conditions: - i.
+On probation or otherwise under supervision of juvenile court;

-- The program should consider the risk level and needs of juveniles receiving services in determining the number of juveniles assigned to groups and the juvenile to staff ratio. - D. Target Population: Juveniles between the ages of six (6) to seventeen (17), who have been adjudicated delinquent or undisciplined, juveniles under diversion contracts or plans, and/or juveniles at-risk for delinquency or otherwise under the jurisdiction of and referred by juvenile court, including but not limited to, Interstate Compact juveniles. - E. Referral Source: Priority shall be given to referrals from Juvenile Court; followed by referrals from Law Enforcement, School Resource Officers, Teen Court, District Court, and any other youth-serving agencies that serve adjudicated or at-risk youth.
-District Court referrals for juveniles, who have not reached their eighteenth birthday, can be considered based on program capacity.
+- ii.
+Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a School Justice Partnership agreement, if still attending school and consents to participate. - E. Referral Source: Priority shall be given to referrals from juvenile court; followed by referrals from Law Enforcement, School Resource Officers, District Court, and any other youth-serving agencies that serve adjudicated or at-risk youth.